-The Issuer's ability to maintain its competitive position depends, in part, on the success of new products and services the Issuer offers its clients and its ability to continue offering products and services from third parties, and the Issuer may not be able to manage various risks it faces as it expands its range of products and services that could have a material adverse effect on it.
+The Issuer's ability to maintain its competitive position depends, in part, on the success of new products and services the Issuer offers its clients and its ability to offer products and services that meet the customers' needs during the whole life cycle of the products or services, and the Issuer may not be able to manage various risks it faces as it expands its range of products and services that could have a material adverse effect on it.

-The success of the Issuer's operations and its profitability depends, in part, on the success of new products and services it offers its clients and its ability to continue offering products and services from third parties.
-However, the Issuer cannot guarantee that its new products and services will be responsive to client demands, or that they will be successful.
-In addition, the Issuer's clients' needs or desires may change over time, and such changes may render the Issuer's products and services obsolete, outdated or unattractive and the Issuer may not be able to develop new products that meet its clients' changing needs.
+The success of the Issuer's operations and its profitability depends, in part, on the success of new products and services it offers its clients and its ability to offer products and services that meet the customers' needs during all their life cycle.
+However, the Issuer's clients' needs or desires may change over time, and such changes may render the Issuer's products and services obsolete, outdated or unattractive and the Issuer may not be able to develop new products that meet its clients' changing needs.
 The Issuer's success is also dependent on its ability to anticipate and leverage new and existing technologies that may have an impact on products and services in the banking industry.
 Technological changes may further intensify and complicate the competitive landscape and influence client behavior.
 If the Issuer cannot respond in a timely fashion to the changing needs of its clients, the Issuer may lose clients, which could in turn materially and adversely affect the Issuer.
+In addition, the cost of developing products is likely to affect the Issuer's results of operations.

-As the Issuer expands the range of its products and services, some of which may be at an early stage of development in the markets of certain regions where it operates, it will be exposed to new and potentially increasingly complex risks and development expenses in those markets, with respect to which the Issuer's experience and the experience of the Issuer's partners may not be sufficient.
-The Issuer's employees and the Issuer's risk management systems may not be sufficient to enable it to properly manage such risks.
-In addition, the cost of developing products that are not launched is likely to affect the Issuer's results of operations.
+As the Issuer expands the range of its products and services, some of which may be at an early stage of development in the markets of certain regions where it operates, it will be exposed to new and potentially increasingly complex risks, such as the conduct risk in the relationship with customers, and development expenses.
+The Issuer's employees and the Issuer's risk management systems, as well as its experience and that of its partners, may not be sufficient to enable it to properly manage such risks.
 Any or all of these factors, individually or collectively, could have a material adverse effect on the Issuer.